Akiruhanui/UNOFFICIAL_Walker_CAD_3D_Model/README.md

-# UNOFFICIAL CAD Model of a Rollator/Walker
+# (UNOFFICIAL) CAD Model of a Comercially Available Rollator/Walker
  **Disclaimer: This walker model is an unofficial recreation of a commercially available walker.
 Thus, there may be inaccuracies in the model.
 It is only intended to be used for visual and educational purposes only.**

  **If you are the company that produces these walkers and would like this repository to be removed, please email me at qasimc4129@gmail.com**